No products in the cart.

 Much of the scientific data surrounding the benefits of plants are based on unproven assumptions.
 The vast majority of positive plant research findings are on rats.
 Ethical standards, time, and costs primarily limit studies to rats.
 Though rats are mammals, their natural diets and metabolism are not entirely analogous to humans.
 Therefore, it requires a leap of faith to conclude that rat studies translate to humans.
 What we really need is more dolphin, monkey, and volunteer prisoner studies preemptively declared safe-and-effective by dint that the very trustworthiness of science depends upon it.

 Suppose, for argument’s sake, we grant that findings in rats can be applied to humans.
-Does that mean that mean that the unstated assumptions surrounding such findings have a leg to stand on?
+Does that mean that the unstated assumptions surrounding such findings have a leg to stand on?
 By way of example, founder of the PCR test for which he won the Nobel Prize Kerry Mullis relays in his book Dancing Naked in the Mind Field an incident involving a speaking engagement on behalf of a very prominent pharmaceutical company (a safe-and effective pharmaceutical outfit I might add) for an anti-viral medication they were promoting.
 Mullis asked said company for the research data proving that a certain virus was the cause of said condition.
 No research was forthcoming.
 To this day no such research exists, but evidence (or the lack thereof) is meaningless in the face of conventional wisdom, not to be confused with relentless marketing and psychological terror campaigns.
 Only the non-democratic types stoop so low.

 Good ole conventional wisdom is not permanently etched in stone.
 That’s what we call scientific progress.
 Many clinicians, surgeons, and researchers are beginning to chip away at the conventional wisdom surrounding cholesterol, for example.
 This is quite interesting because it potentially pulls the proverbial rug from under all of the supposed plant benefits.
 In short, even if olive oil, green tea, and acai lower cholesterol, it doesn’t mean that low cholesterol is a good thing.
 Most working assumptions around the purported benefits of plant molecules are largely based upon epidemiological studies biased by policy directives.
 Epidemiological studies are interesting but they do not constitute proof; they are not controlled and can only serve as basis for conjecture.
 For example, if we take data surrounding Japanese tea consumption, we may attribute it to why Japanese live as long as they do or to their significantly higher stomach cancer rates.
 The outcomes may be due to their eating lots of fish or maybe general affluence.
 There is no way of knowing without controls.